Family Affair Farm

 Corn Maze & School Trips

-Spring Patch Posting 3/16/25
+Pumpkin Patch Posting 9/26/25

-See you at the Patch!!
+Happy Fall, See you at the Patch!!

 Here at Family Affair Farm we are good stewards of the land; our success depends on this.
 While we are not certified organic, we do practice integrated pest management or IPM.
 This means that we do everything we can before applying any chemical pest controls.
 We have a certified agronomists that evaluates our patch weekly for pests and we send strawberry plant tissue samples to a lab to be evaluated for disease and fertility.
 This eliminates any unnecessary insecticide/fungicide or fertilizer application.
 Food safety and fresh fruit are important to us.